 In reporting this story, I dropped by my own grandparents’ house to ask my Nana what she wanted for Hanukkah this year.
 “I just love spending time with you, sweetheart,” she said before launching into a story about how Hanukkah never used to be a gift-giving holiday.
 While incredibly charming and, I guess, informative, it was not exactly helpful (sorry, Nana) — and thanks to the pandemic, it’s not exactly practical either.
-Shopping for grandpas is easy enough (a nice pair of argyle socks or books about past presidents or retired athletes tend to go over well), but shopping for grandmas is a bit more challenging — especially if they’re anything like mine, who only ever seems to want to spend more time with her grandchildren.
-Although that may be a budget-friendly gift, it isn’t the type of fun surprise you might want to watch her unwrap.
+Shopping for grandpas is easy enough (a nice pair of argyle socks or books about past presidents or retired athletes tend to go over well), but shopping for grandmas is a bit more challenging — especially if they’re anything like mine.

-To find the best physical gifts to buy for someone who only wants to smother her grandchildren with love, affection, and food, I spoke to my nana and eight others — between the ages of 52- and 88-years-old — as well as a couple of granddaughters who’ve had success shopping for their own picky grandmothers.
+To find the best physical gifts to buy for someone who only wants to smother her grandchildren with love, affection, and food, I spoke to my Nana and nine others — between the ages of 52 and 89 years old — as well as a couple of granddaughters who’ve had success shopping for their own picky grandmothers.
 And because the holidays will be a bit tricky this year, due to travel restrictions (not to mention a potential second wave), we even found some gifts that would be particularly great for those who aren’t able to see their grandmothers this season.

 If you want to gift a frame that allows your grandma to see more than one family photo, MaryEllen Sayegh, a grandmother of one, recommends a digital photo frame.
-She bought a pricey Skylight Frame for her mother — who is a grandmother of five (and great-grandmother of one) — and now hopes to receive one herself.
+She bought this pricey Skylight Frame for her mother — who is a grandmother of five (and great-grandmother of one) — and now hopes to receive one herself.
 Sayegh says the frame allows her to easily “send her pictures and videos, especially of Penelope [her great-granddaughter], through the cloud to her mom, and she enjoys them immensely.”
-The Skylight Frame, which appeared on our list of the best-rated digital frames on Amazon, is harder to find right now due to its apparent popularity.
-But this digital frame from Nix, which also appears on our list of Amazon’s best-rated digital frames, is a more affordable alternative.
-It doesn’t allow you to upload photos via the cloud, which means it’ll require a trip to grandma’s house to load new ones — but isn’t that what she really wants?
+Because our time with our grandparents will be limited this holiday season, you can make sure they see what you’re up to by updating it regularly.

 After she told me she just wants to spend more time together, my Nana elaborated on the types of actual gifts she’d like.
-“I don’t need anything like jewelry anymore, but I love when you get me books, because you pick out something you think I’d like, and I appreciate that you put a lot of thought into my interests,” she told me.
+“I don’t need anything like jewelry anymore, but I love when you get me books because you pick out something you think I’d like, and I appreciate that you put a lot of thought into my interests,” she told me.
 Three other grandmothers I spoke to agreed that books are always a welcome gift, including Sayegh and her mother.
 Sayegh adds that “sharing experiences, whether you are near or far, means the world to a grandparent,” so she suggests taking this gift one step further and reading the book together.
 Then you’ll each “make time for conversation and discussion,” she explains, which your grandmother would love more than the book itself.
-While your book choice might depend on your grandmother’s interests, the last one we gave Nana was Michelle Obama’s memoir, and she told me that it never had a dull moment and even inspired her.
-“Plus, who doesn’t love Michelle Obama,” she said.
+While your book choice might depend on your grandmother’s interests, Brit Bennett’s The Vanishing Half comes recommended to us by book experts and is being turned into a miniseries on HBO.